Chain of custody standards

 FSC certificate holders must demonstrate conformity to the requirements, which cover the abolition of child labour, elimination of all forms of forced or compulsory labour, elimination of discrimination with respect to employment and occupation, upholding freedom of association, and the effective recognition of the right to collective bargaining.

-Implementation guidance for certificate holders can be found in the guidance and Q&A documents below, further resources, including webinar recordings can also be found here.
+Implementation guidance for certificate holders can be found in the guidance and Q&A documents below, a recording of the FSC Core Labour Requirements Self Assessment webinar can also be found here.

 With the revision of FSC-STD-40-004 V3-1, certificate holders are required to complete a self-assessment of their conformance to FSC core labour requirements.